itom-project/plugins/CommonVisionBlox/docs/commonVisionBlox.rst

 **acquisition_mode**: {str}
     'snap' is a single image acquisition (only possible in trigger_mode 'off'), 'grab' is a continuous acquisition **trigger_mode**: {str}
-    'off': camera is not explicitely triggered but operated in freerun mode.
+    'off': camera is not explicitly triggered but operated in freerun mode.
 The next acquired image is provided upon acquire, 'software' sets trigger mode to On and fires a software trigger at acquire (only possible in acquisition_mode 'grab')
 **sizex**: {int}, read-only
     Pixelsize in x (cols)
 **sizey**: {int}, read-only